-Kline fell off the prospect radar by missing the last two seasons.
-He underwent Tommy John surgery in October of 2015 that required an additional procedure in March of last year.
+Kline fell off the prospect radar by missing the last two seasons with T.J. surgery in October of 2015 that required an additional procedure in March of 2017.
 The live-armed righty has generated positive buzz early in 2018, finally looking healthy and showing the type of premium velocity that made him a second-rounder out of the University of Virginia in 2012.
-Pitching from a well-paced semi-windup, Kline gets through his delivery athletically and with little effort down the mound.
-Despite this, his long arm-circle wraps badly behind his body and is likely the culprit behind his two years of arm injuries.
-Kline has sat around 94-to-95 mph with his fastball this spring, touching as high as 97.
-He generates velocity easily, and while there is limited lateral movement to the pitch, the fluidity of his arm-stroke generates natural acceleration and burst through the zone.
-He’s shaking the rust off a changeup at 83-84 and a mid-80s slider, both showing modest movement at present.
+Pitching from a well-paced semi-windup delivery, Kline gets through his delivery athletically and with little effort down the mound.
+Despite this, his long arm circle wraps badly behind his body and is likely the culprit behind his two years of arm injuries.
+Kline has sat around 94-to-95 mph with his fastball this spring, touching as high as 97 mph.
+He generates velocity easily, and while there is limited lateral movement to the pitch, the fluidity of his arm stroke generates natural hop and burst through the zone.
+He’s shaking the rust off a changeup at 83-to-84 and a mid-80s slider, both showing modest movement at present.

 What’s most important is that Kline is healthy again and throwing free and easy.
 It’s tough to slap a long-term role on a guy that hasn’t thrown an official pitch in over 24 months, but prospect watchers should keep an eye on Kline this season as a bounce back candidate.
 Baltimore is excited to bring him back into the fold, as his frame, armspeed, and fastball are certainly of big league quality.